kestra-io/docs/docs/developer-guide/inputs/README.md

 Must be a valid float (with any decimals).

 ### `DATETIME`
-Must be a valid valid full [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) datetime with timezone in UTC from a text string such as
+Must be a valid full [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) datetime with timezone in UTC from a text string such as
 `2007-12-03T10:15:30.00Z`.

 ### `FILE`
 Must be a files send with `multipart/form-data`.
 All the file are automatically uploaded to `Storage` and is available for further task.
-The return will be a full qualified url with the form `kestra:///.../.../`, Kestra are able to handle this url and this inputs can be passed as is to tasks.
+The return will be a full qualified url with the form `kestra:///.../.../`, Kestra are able to handle this url and this inputs can be passed as is to task.

+## Input properties
+Here are the properties available for all input types :

+### `name`
+If the input name in order to be used with vars <code v-pre>{{ inputs.my-name }}</code>

+### `required`
+If the input is required.
+If required, no defaults value and no input provide, the execution will not be created.

+### `defaults`
+The default value if no input is provided.
+Must be a string.

+### `description`
+A markdown description in order to document the inputs.

 ## Using input value in flow